Technology Integration

 Explore new tools and strategies for empowering students to fully participate in a connected, technology-rich society.

-Go to My Saved Content.Teaching Students How to Make Movies to Document Their Learning
+As AI use rises, the distinction between shortcut or scaffold becomes increasingly harder to spot.Teaching Students How to Make Movies to Document Their Learning

 Using moviemaking as a form of engagement and assessment centers students’ voices.Your content has been saved!